sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 Speaker: Craig Citro
 Title: Modular forms in SAGE: A status report
 }}}
-I'll give a short overview of the state of affairs of   modular forms in SAGE.
+Abstract: I'll give a short overview of the state of affairs of modular forms in SAGE.
 Mostly, I'll detail what we can do, what MAGMA can do that we can't, and some speed comparisons.

 EVENING WORKING SESSION (8pm-?)